Milton of Balgonie

 The village has been home to a number of industries through the ages, from flax, flour and wood mills, and to coal mining, although none now remain active: the sawmill being the last standing, but already partially redeveloped.

 The coal mine was situated at the west end and was the 'ingaun ee' type: a mine accessible by walking into rather than a vertical shaft.
 There is little remaining apart from a bricked up entrance in the wall opposite Castle View, some concrete stairs, and the sloped mound of the entrance in the field behind.

+An extended family in the Milton were McCluskie with daughters Lavinia, Mary & Betha & sons Wull, Aund - their father was a coal miner and would regale locals with the tale of cycling to work very early in the day when he would ride into a dip in the road, known as a "Will 'o the Wisp" - descending into a shroud of a mist and suddenly very cold to emerge at the other end teeth chattering!